Karthika Deepam

-Karthika Deepam (Kārtikai tīpam) is a Hindu festival of lights.
-It is mainly observed by Tamils in India, Sri Lanka and other regions with significant Tamil diaspora.
-It is celebrated on the first full moon day of the month of Karthigai coinciding with Kṛttikā nakshatra, falling on the Gregorian months of November or December.
+Karthika Deepam (Kārtikai Tīpam) or Thrikarthika, is a Hindu festival of lights.
+It is mainly observed by Tamils and Malayalis in India, Sri Lanka and other regions with significant Tamil diaspora.
+It is celebrated on the first full moon day (purnima) of the Tamil calendar month of Karthigai coinciding with nakshatra of Kṛttikā, and falls on the Gregorian month of November or December.
 Though it corresponds to the Kartik Purnima, it falls on a different day due to the correction of equinoxes in the Tamil calendar.

 The festival is associated with Shaivism, commemorates the origin of Kartikeya and Shiva's manifestation as Jyotirlinga.
 In Kerala, it is celebrated as Thrikarthika, in honour of goddess Parvati.

 History

 One of the earliest references to the festival is found in the Tamil anthology Akanaṉūṟu, dating back to the Sangam period (200 BCE to 300 CE).
 The festival is referred in songs of poetess Avvaiyar.
 The festival is also referred in the Sangam literature as Peruviḻa.